anders-14/gonumbersapi/README.md

   // Fun fact
   fmt.Println(gna.FunFact(14))

-  // What happened on a given date
+  // What happened on a given date (dd/mm - This ain't murica) fmt.Println(gna.DateFact("31/12"))
-  // No freedom formatting of dates fmt.Println(gna.DateFact("31/12"))

   // What happened in a given year